raphaelsiz/freesewing-baby/README.md

 import Baby from 'freesewing-baby' //you can name this import whatever you want
 ```
 ### Pattern generation
+To generate a pattern with the Pattern you imported, put something like this in your index.js, updated with the actual design and seam allowance you want to use and your baby's waist measurement.
+The package assumes you're using millimeters as your measurement unless you specify.
 ```js
 const waistInMillimeters = 440 //if your baby's waist is about 44 centimeters (a bit over 17 inches) const svg = new Pattern({